soulios/MolecularGeometricDL/README.md

-# MolecularGeometricDL
+# ToxicGeometricDL
-A repo of the most seminal applications of geometric deep learning in molecular tasks.
+A repo of the most seminal applications of geometric deep learning in toxicity prediction tasks.

-The most comprehensive professionally curated resource on Geometric Deep learning applied in molecular tasks including the best tutorials, videos, books, papers, articles, courses, websites, conferences and open-source libraries.
+The most comprehensive professionally curated resource on Geometric Deep learning applied in toox pred tasks including the best tutorials, videos, books, papers, articles, courses, websites, conferences and open-source libraries.
+Since, predictive toxicology is a niche field, many papers are from neighboring fields such as drug discovery or plain DL which are just applied in toxicology datasets.

 I am creating this resource, while conducting my PhD work at Helmholtz Centre of Environmental Research under the supervision of Dr. Jana Schor.